oneconvergence/dkube-examples/insurance/readme.md

  This section explains how to use the JupyterLab IDE to experiment with your Code and hyperparameters.

  - Once the IDE is in the `Running` state, select the JupyterLab icon on the far right of the IDE line
-   - This will create a JupyterLab tab
+   - This will open a JupyterLab tab
  - Navigate to folder <code>/workspace/**\<your-code-repo\>**/insurance</code>
  - Open `training.ipynb`
  - Select `Run All Cells` from the top JupyterLab menu